Stephen Williams - Little Pieces of Sophie first page

 Kate clenched her hands on her lap.
 “That’s sad.”

-Jack’s mum pressed her palms together.
+His mum clasped her hands.
 “Jack says you two work together.”

 Kate nodded.
 “We used to share an office.
-He was a bit shy, so I had to do the talking.”
-She looked at Jack and gripped his hand.
-“But now I can’t stop him.”
+He was a bit shy, so I had to do most of the talking.”
+She looked at Jack and squeezed his hand.
+“But now I can’t get him to stop.”

 His mum laughed.
-“He was like that when he was a kid.
+“He was like that as a kid.
 His teacher said he was quiet at school.
-And I said you should see him at home, he never stops chattering.”
-She glanced at Jack as he nodded.
-“When he was a baby, he used to babble away to himself.
-He was a content kid.
-Perhaps it’s because he’s an only child.”
+And I said, you should see him at home, he never stops chattering.”
+She glanced at Jack.
+“When he was a baby, he’d babble away to himself for hours.
+He was such a content kid.
+Maybe it’s because he was an only child.”

-“Do you have any brothers or sisters?” asked his dad.
+“Do you have any siblings?” his dad asked.

-“I’ve a younger sister who’s at medical school and a brother who’s a teacher.”
+“I’ve a younger sister in medical school and a brother who’s a teacher.”

-His mum got up and went over to the sideboard.
-From one of the drawers, she took out a stack of photos and sat next to Kate.
+His mum went over to the sideboard and, returning with a stack of photos, she sat next to Kate.

 She thumbed through them and pulled one out.
-“That’s Jack when he was a baby.”
+“That’s Jack as a baby.”

-In the photo, his mum was beaming as she held Jack up to the camera.
-She wore a pearl necklace and a red and white floral dress.
+In the photo, his mum beamed as she held him up.
+She wore a pearl necklace and a floral dress.

 Kate pinched Jack’s cheek.
 “Isn’t he cute?”